Tap-Payments/goSellSDK-iOS/README.md

 <a name="session_has_started_callback"></a>
 ### Session Has Started Callback

 Notifies the receiver that session has successfully started and shown the SDK UI on the screen.
 You might want to use this method if you are not using `PayButton` in your application and want to hide a loader after SDK UI has appeared on the screen.
+Will be called in all modes.

 #### Declaration